nigradwohl/risk_booster/README.md

 * look for articles and press releases to process (SciMedia center; JAMA network open!; BMJ, JAMA, Lancet, Annals of internal medicine, NEJM; Tim, get endpoints and superordinate terms; Cochrane?)
 * Superordinate statement: "Das uns interessierende **Ereignis**"
 * allow to show only 1 icon array
-* Implement additional questions as needed (e.g., AR or ARR for side effects)
+* Implement additional questions as needed (e.g., OR, AR or ARR for side effects)
 * Calculation from AR in 1 group (+ rel) possible?
+* Handel case control studies
+* Handle ORs

 ### Nice to have